Plateau Problems for Maximal Surfaces in Pseudo-Hyperbolic Spaces: Pseudo-hyperbolic geometry

-\begin{proposition} Let $\Lambda$ be a loop in $\partial_\infty \hHn$ and consider a splitting $\partial_\infty \hHn \cong \S^1 \times \S^n$ associated to a pointed hyperbolic plane. \begin{enumerate} \item The loop $\Lambda$ is semi-positive if and only if it is the graph of a $1$-Lipschitz map from $\S^1$ to $\S^n$ which is not an isometry. \item The loop $\Lambda$ is positive if and only if it is the graph of a strictly contracting map from $\S^1$ to $\S^n$. \end{enumerate} \end{proposition}
+\begin{proposition} Let $\Lambda$ be a loop in $\partial_\infty \hHn$ and consider a splitting $\partial_\infty \hHn \cong \S^1 \times \S^n$ associated to a pointed hyperbolic plane. \begin{enumerate} \item The loop $\Lambda$ is semi-positive if and only if it is the graph of a $1$-Lipschitz map from $\S^1$ to $\S^n$ and not a biphoton, nor a photon. \item The loop $\Lambda$ is positive if and only if it is the graph of a strictly contracting map from $\S^1$ to $\S^n$. \end{enumerate} \end{proposition}

 The proposition will follow from the following

 \begin{lemma} Let $\tau=(z_1,z_2,z_3)$ be a triple in $\partial_\infty \hHn$ and consider a splitting $\partial_\infty \hHn \cong \S^1 \times \S^n$ associated to a pointed hyperbolic plane.
 Write $z_i=(u_i,w_i)$ in this splitting. \begin{enumerate} \item We have $\langle z_i, z_j\rangle \leq 0$ for all pairs $(i,j)$ if and only if $\tau$ is not negative and $d_{\S^1}(u_i,u_j)\geq d_{\S^n}(w_i,w_j)$ for every pair $(i,j)$. \item We have $\langle z_i,z_j\rangle <0$ for every $i\neq j$ if and only if $\tau$ is positive and $d_{\S^1}(u_i,u_j)>d_{\S^n}(w_i,w_j)$ for any $i\neq j$. \end{enumerate} \end{lemma}